 Sand is a result of rocks being broken down through erosion during transportation through the water.
 Certain rock materials take longer to break down and need to be eroded by water for a longer period of time.

 An example of this is quartz, which can take a long time to decompose.
-However, quartzOpens in a new tab. does become silicaOpens in a new tab. which is arguably some of the most beautiful beach shorelines in the world.
+However, quartz does become silica which is arguably some of the most beautiful beach shorelines in the world.

 It is simply so soft and often bright white!
 Through constant moving through the water, rocks are broken down into sand particles that get washed ashore.